-Over the last two decades, he has acted in some of the leading cases in public law, EU law, asylum, and immigration over the last 18 years.
-He is experienced in running strategic litigation, including test cases on affecting many thousands of claimants in the UK and the EU.
-He has acted for national and international NGOs in public interest interventions, and is accustomed to dealing with such interventions from NGOs and public authorities in his own cases.
+Over the last two decades, he has acted in numerous leading cases spanning public law, EU law, asylum, immigration, unlawful detention, community care, and freedom of expression.
+He is experienced in running strategic litigation, including test cases affecting many thousands of claimants in the UK and the EU.
+He has acted for national and international NGOs in their public interest interventions, as well as dealing with such interventions in his own cases.

-His domestic law cases have involved cutting edge issues such as the limits of freedom of expression, the right to disclosure and cross- examination in judicial review and the approach of the Court in Human Rights Act judicial reviews.
-Leading cases have included Gaunt which established the ability of individual journalists to challenge Ofcom rulings on free speech grounds;- and Limbu, the British Army Gurkha judicial review which led to the Government’s defeat in Parliament over Gurkha rights (he was part of the delegation that subsequently collected the Human Rights Award from Justice and Liberty on behalf of the Gurkha Justice Campaign).
+His domestic law work has involved cutting edge public law issues such as the limits of freedom of expression, the right to disclosure and cross-examination in judicial review, and the standard of judicial review in Human Rights Act cases.
+Leading authorities have included Gaunt which established the right of journalists to bring free speech challenges to Ofcom rulings against broadcast companies, and the British Army Gurkha judicial review which led to the Government’s defeat in Parliament.
+(He was subsequently part of the delegation that collected the Human Rights Award from Justice and Liberty on behalf of the Gurkha Justice Campaign).

-He has addressed conferences and seminars on judicial review, EU law, asylum, immigration, and community care for organisations such as Justice, Legal Action Group (LAG), the Immigration Law Practitioners Association (ILPA), the Centre for European Legal Studies at Cambridge, and the British Institute of International and Comparative Law.
-He is author of the Best Practice Guide to Asylum and Human Rights Appeals (new print edition, published by LAG, due in 2014).
+He has addressed conferences and seminars on judicial review, EU law, asylum, immigration, and community care for organisations such as Justice, Legal Action Group, the Public Law Project, the Immigration Law Practitioners Association (ILPA), the Centre for European Legal Studies at Cambridge, and the British Institute of International and Comparative Law.
+He is author of the Best Practice Guide to Asylum and Human Rights Appeals, the latest electronic edition published by EIN in 2015.
 He was one of the longest ever elected members of the Executive of ILPA from 2000 until he stood down in 2012 and currently represents ILPA on the users groups of the Administrative Court and the Upper and First-tier Tribunals (IAC).
 He has sat on Bar Council working parties and advised the Bar Council on public funding issues.